 Upon completing the course, technicians must be proficient in

 - Evaluating affected zones and estimating the damage.

 - Replacing broken and damaged parts to ensure continuity of service.

-2. Determine how to assess whether these objectives are reached
+2. Deciding how to assess whether those objectives have been reached

 Which of the following routers is compatible with our servers?

 Although this question helps promote knowledge retention, it doesn’t actively encourage knowledge application.
 If a real-life situation requires learners to choose between different options, they’ll probably instead refer to a job aid or a cheat sheet than having to recall details from memory.

 Following a major hurricane, most of the WiFi cabling has been damaged, requiring technicians to fix everything from signaling to cabling to setup.
 In which order should the following measures be taken?

 This question stimulates learners’ critical thinking by setting them a challenging and realistic task that’s similar to one they might face on the job.